dustin10/VichGeographicalBundle/Resources/doc/index.md

 Popup Info Windows
 ==================

-Support has been added for popup info windows when map markers are clicked.
+The bundle supports popup info windows when map markers are clicked.
 Use the `setShowInfoWindowsForMarkers` setter of the `Map` class to activate or deactivate (default) this feature.
 A default template for the content of the popup has been provided, but it is strongly recommended that you create a twig/php